AndrewWPhillips/eggql/README.md

 }
 ```

-Note that there are further ways to increase the robustness of your service, such as adding a timeouts, graceful shutdown, HTTPS, etc.  These are easily incorporated into the above code and discussed in many places.
+Note that there are further ways to increase the robustness of your service, such as adding a timeouts, graceful shutdown, using encryption (HTTPS), etc.  These are easily incorporated into the above code and discussed in many places.

 ### Options

-Several options are supported by adding them to the end of the `MustRun` function.
+Several options are supported by adding them as parameters to the end of the `MustRun` function.
 These are very easily added using [Functional Options](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis).
-For an example of the use of the **FuncCache** option see the next section below.
+For example, see the use of the **FuncCache** option in the next section.

 #### eggql.FuncCache(on bool)

 This turns on caching of the results from func resolvers (non-func resolvers are not cached as they are already in memory).
 To turn off caching for individual fields use the **no_cache** option of the egg: tag string.

+Note that if a resolver takes arguments then different values are cached for each combination of used arguments.
+As an example (from the Star Wars example) `Hero(NEWHOPE)` would cache _Luke Skywalker_, while `Hero(JEDI)` caches _R2D2_.

 #### eggql.NoIntrospection(on bool)

 This disables all introspection queries.
-This is sometimes done in production for security.
+This is sometimes done in production for security reasons.

 #### eggql.NoConcurrency(on bool)

-By default, queries are executed concurrently (whenever possible - a nested resolver cannot be executed until its parent resolver has completed.)
-This turns off concurrent execution of queries.
-This may be useful to track down race conditions in your resolvers.
+By default, queries are executed concurrently.
+This is always done when possible (subject to MAXPROCS), but, for example, a nested resolver cannot be executed until its parent resolver has completed.
+Turning this option on means that resolvers (in a single query request) are executed sequentially.

+Of course, requests from different clients (or even different requests from the same client) will still execute concurrently, so you cannot use this to avoid race conditions.
+However, this option may be useful in testing to run a single query in order to find and track down race conditions in your resolvers.

 #### eggql.NilResolver(on bool)

 By default, an error is returned for a resolver that is not implemented (nil func).
 This option causes null to be returned for a resolver func that is nil.

+This option is useful during development to stub resolver that have not yet been implemented.

 #### eggql.InitialTimeout(timeout time.Duration)

 This sets the initial timeout for a subscription to be setup.
-Technically, it is the time that the server waits for a "connection_init" message to be received after a websocket has been opened, before an error is generated and the websocket closed.
+Technically, it is the time that the server waits for a "connection_init" message to be received after a websocket has been opened.
+If the time is exceeded an error is generated and the websocket closed.

 #### eggql.PingFrequency(freq time.Duration)

-For subscriptions, this is how often a "ping" message is sent on the websocket (or "ka" if the client is using the old GraphQL websocket protocol).
+For subscriptions, this is how often a "ping" message is sent on the websocket (or "ka" (keep alive) message, if the client is using the old GraphQL websocket protocol).

 #### eggql.PongTimeout(timeout time.Duration)